Search for geospatial/GIS data

 Summary: The San Francisco Redevelopment Agency held a design competition for the Golden Gateway Redevelopment site.
 This 51-acre area had been home to a large produce market, which was run by many Italian Americans who lived in the North Beach neighborhood.
 This plan is part of the Leiken Enterprises's entry into the competition.
 This project traces the history of urban planning in San Francisco, placing special emphasis on unrealized schemes.
 Rather than using visual material simply to illustrate outcomes, Imagined San Francisco uses historical plans, maps, architectural renderings, and photographs to show what might have been.
 By enabling users to layer a series of urban plans, the project presents the city not only as a sequence of material changes, but also as a contingent process and a battleground for political power.
 Savvy institutional actors--like banks, developers, and many public officials--understood that in some cases to clearly articulate their interests would be to invite challenges.
 That means that textual sources like newspapers and municipal reports are limited in what they can tell researchers about the shape of political power.
 Urban plans, however, often speak volumes about interests and dynamics upon which textual sources remain silent.
 Mortgage lenders, for example, apparently thought it unwise to state that they wished to see a poor neighborhood cleared, to be replaced with a freeway onramp.
 Yet visual analysis of planning proposals makes that interest plain.
 So in the process of showing how the city might have looked, Imagined San Francisco also shows how political power actually was negotiated and exercised.
 Barrett Diversified.
 (2019).
 Barrett Diversified's Proposal for the Golden Gateway (Raster Image).
 Stanford University.
 Center for Spatial and Textual Analysis.
 Available at: http://purl.stanford.edu/dm442vj3588 This layer is presented in the WGS84 coordinate system for web display purposes.
 Downloadable data are provided in native coordinate system or projection.

-5. Title: Soil map, Indiana, Lake County Sheet
+5. Title: Soil map, Indiana, Lake County sheet

 Contributors:

 Summary: Map shows distribution of soil types by color and symbol.
-Soils surveyed by T.M .
+Soils surveyed by T.M.
 Bushnell of the U.S. Department of Agriculture, and Wendell Barret of the Indiana Department of Geology.
-'Field operations, Bureau of Soils, 1917.'
-Scale approximately 1:63,360.
-1 inch = 1 mile.
-U.S. Department of Agriculture, Bureau of Soils, State of Indiana Department of Geology.
+"Field operations, Bureau of Soils, 1917."
+Imprint: [Washington, D.C.?] : [The Bureau], [1917?]
+Scale: 1:63,360; Dimensions: 99 x 44 cm Coordinates: W0873100 W0871330 N0374230 N0411000

-6. Title: Soil map, Indiana, Starke County sheet
+6. Title: Soil map, Indiana, Porter County

 Contributors:

-7. Title: Soil map, Indiana, Porter County
+7. Title: Soil map, Indiana, Starke County sheet

 Contributors: